AlrikRr/AlrikRr/README.md

 <img src=https://img.shields.io/badge/linkedin-%231E77B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white alt=linkedin style="margin-bottom: 5px;" />
 </a>

-## I'm an Ethical Hacker, Musician & Pentester!!
+## I'm a Pentester

-- 🔭 My website is finish !
-- 🌱 Started OSCP course !
-Wish me luck!
+- 🔭 Take a look at my latests post on my web site !
-- 👯 Do not hesitate to collaborate on my projects!
+- 👯 Do not hesitate to collaborate on my projects !
-- ⚡ Fun fact: I love to draw and play guitar / piano /  Trumpet !
+- ⚡ Let's get in touch and talk about cyber security !

 ### Language & Tools !
 <div align="left">